-The Bank faces liquidity risk, particularly if the availability of traditional sources of funding such as retail deposits becomes limited and/or more expensive.
+The Bank faces liquidity risk, particularly if the availability of traditional sources of funding such as retail deposits becomes limited and/or more expensive, whether as a result of regulatory action (such as the FCA's plan, announced on 31 July 2023 and intended to ensure banks and building societies pass on interest rate rises to customers appropriately) or otherwise.
 Liquidity risk is the risk that an institution may not have sufficient funds at any point in time to make full payment in respect of liabilities falling due, or can only do so at excessive cost.
 This may result in an inability to operate in the ordinary course of business and/or a failure to meet liquidity or regulatory capital requirements, and/or may adversely impact the Issuer's business and/or the implementation of its strategy.
 The Bank raises the majority of its funding through accepting retail and commercial deposits.
 Whilst the Bank undertakes strategic transactions, or during times of continued adverse press attention and speculation, the Bank's and Issuer's liquidity risk may significantly increase as a result of the difficulty in accurately modelling expected customer behaviour in these circumstances.
 The Bank seeks to manage its liquidity risk through stress and sensitivity testing on a daily basis and monitors its liquidity position against internally-defined stress scenarios.
 However, there can be no guarantee that such liquidity risk management will ensure adequate liquidity resources are maintained by the Bank.
 Adverse and unexpected customer behaviour that the Bank is unable to manage could result in the withdrawal of material amounts of customer deposits which would adversely impact the Bank's and Issuer's liquidity position which in turn could adversely affect the Bank's and the Group's business, profitability and ability to meet liabilities as they fall due.